Waimea Falls: A Complete Guide to Hiking Waimea Valley

 With that being said, one of the employees working around the waterfall said they haven’t heard of any cases of leptospirosis reported from this location.

-What Else is There to Do in the Area?
+Things to Do in the Area

 There are so many things to do in the area, but here are some of our favorite things to do while on the north shore of Oahu:

-1) Cliff Jumping at Waimea Bay Rock
+Cliff Jumping at Waimea Bay Rock

 If you’re looking for some more adventure while in the area, check out Waimea Bay Rock for some cliff jumping.
-The Waimea Bay Beach is located across the street from Waimea valley and it’s one of the best cliff jumping spots in Oahu.
+The Waimea Bay Beach is located across the street from Waimea Valley, and it’s one of the best cliff jumping spots in Oahu.

-2) Snorkel at Sharks Cove
+Snorkel at Sharks Cove

 Beaches such as Sunset Beach and The Banzai Pipeline are some of the most beautiful beaches in Oahu, located within a short drive from Waimea Valley.

-4) Visit the North Shore Food Trucks
+Visit the North Shore Food Trucks

 If you’re looking for some delicious food, check out the best food trucks on the north shore.

 If you have time to spare, make sure to spend some time hiking on this side of the island.
-Our favorite intermediate hike here was the Ehukai Pillbox Hike.
+Our favorite intermediate hike here is the Ehukai Pillbox Hike.
 It’s definitely a must if you are in the area.

-5) Visit the Dole Plantation
+Visit the Dole Plantation

 If you have kids or are just looking for a fun place to go, the Dole Plantation is a great option.
 It’s located about 27 minutes away from Waimea Falls and has a lot of activities for the whole family.

-6) Hike Ka’ena Point Trail- if you are looking for an easy but spectacular hike, look no further than the Kaena Point hike.
+If you are looking for an easy but spectacular hike, look no further than the Kaena Point hike.
 This is one of our favorite hikes on Oahu.

 Waimea Falls Frequently Asked Questions